-Councilors also discussed the role of GNSO Council liaisons to Policy Development Process (PDP) Working Groups, Implementation Review Teams (IRTs), Cross-Community Working Groups as well as other Supporting Organizations and Advisory Committees.
-It was agreed that, in addition to the existing language in the GNSO Operating Procedures and the description of the role, there is a need to be more specific and provide guidance about each of the responsibilities of liaisons (e.g., when, what, and how the liaison should engage).
+Councilors also discussed the role of GNSO Council liaisons to Policy Development Process w Working gGroups, Implementation Review Teams, Cross-Community Working Groups, as well as other Supporting Organizations and Advisory Committees.
+It was agreed that, in addition to the existing language in the GNSO Operating Procedures and the description of the role, there is a need to be more specific and to provide better guidance about each of the responsibilities of liaisons.